eggOnion/SimpleLibrary_onDocker/README.md

 ## How to run

-Ensure that you already have a Docker Desktop installed on your system.
+Ensure that you sign-in to your Docker Desktop account.

 1. Clone this project.
 2. Run `docker compose up` on you WSL terminal.